comorment/containers/usecases/gwas_demo.md

                     [--pheno PHENO [PHENO ...]] [--pheno-na-rep PHENO_NA_REP]
                     [--analysis {plink2,regenie} [{plink2,regenie} ...]]
-  --out OUT             prefix for the output files (<out>.covar, <out>.pheno, etc) --geno GENO           required argument pointing to a genetic file: (1)
+  --out OUT             prefix for the output files (<out>.covar, <out>.pheno, etc) --geno-file GENO      required argument pointing to a genetic file: (1)
                         plink's .bed file, or (2) .bgen file, or (3) .pgen file, or (4) .vcf file.
 Note that a full name of .bed (or .bgen, .pgen, .vcf) file is expected here.